rohan-v8rma/data-structures-and-algorithms/README.md

 ### Why use Quick Sort?

-- An advantage Quick Sort has over [Merge Sort](#merge-sort) is that if an array is already sorted, Merge Sort will still run till the base condition is reached.
+- An advantage Quick Sort has over [Merge Sort](#merge-sort) is that if an array is already sorted, Merge Sort will still run till the base condition (the sub-array has only 1 element) is reached, and merge the sub-arrays back to the original array by comparing the elements of the sub-arrays.

   Here, that will NOT happen.
+The only process happening will be incrementation of the left and right pointers.

   TODO: How?

 - For arrays, Quick Sort is preferred over Merge Sort, because Merge Sort takes O(N) extra space.

   But, in the case of linked lists, memory allocation is random so Merge Sort is preferred over Quick Sort.
+  TODO: Why?

 ## Hybrid Sorting Algorithms